Hololens Hero Image

 Design

-The Summoner was designed for easy access to and control of apps.
-When a user opens the Summoner, they will see the app switcher menu showing all of the apps placed ("opened") in the world.
+The Summoner was designed for ease of access and control of apps.
+When a user opens the Summoner, they will see the task switcher menu showing all of the apps placed ("opened") in the world.

 Another concept was the idea of separate home and work spaces, where you could summon an app placed in the other space or send it back ("return" it).